PatrickG0308/PP5-FairwayFinds/README.md

 #### Business Overview

-The business is a B2C e-commerce platform whose goal is to provide tangible products to it's customers through an online store.
+The business is a B2C e-commerce platform whose goal is to provide quality products to it's customers through an online store.

 The types of products would be premium golf balls for the discerning golfer at very reasonable prices, and discounted second hand balls also know as lake balls and practice balls for continuous use.